MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.1-Buy-American-Supplies/section-225.103.md

 ##### 225.103 Exceptions. #####

-Link to an amendment published at 87 FR 76993, Dec.
-16, 2022.

 (a)(i)(A) Public interest exceptions for certain countries are in 225.872.

 (B) For procurements covered by the World Trade Organization Government Procurement Agreement, the Under Secretary of Defense (Acquisition, Technology, and Logistics) has determined that it is inconsistent with the public interest to apply the Buy American statute to end products that are substantially transformed in the United States.

 (ii)(A) Normally, use the evaluation procedures in subpart 225.5, but consider recommending a public interest exception if the purposes of the Buy American statute are not served, or in order to meet a need set forth in 10 U.S.C.
-2533.
-For example, a public interest exception may be appropriate -
+4861.
+For example, a public interest exception may be appropriate—

 (*1*) If accepting the low domestic offer will involve substantial foreign expenditures, or accepting the low foreign offer will involve substantial domestic expenditures;

 (*2*) To ensure access to advanced state-of-the-art commercial technology; or

-(*3*) To maintain the same source of supply for spare and replacement parts (also see paragraph (b)(iii)(B) of this section) -
+(*3*) To maintain the same source of supply for spare and replacement parts (also see paragraph (b)(iii)(B) of this section)—

 (*i*) For an end item that qualifies as a domestic end product; or

 (*ii*) In order not to impair integration of the military and commercial industrial base.

 (B) Except as provided in PGI 225.872-4, process a determination for a public interest exception after consideration of the factors in 10 U.S.C.
-2533 -
+4861—

 (*1*) At a level above the contracting officer for acquisitions valued at or below the simplified acquisition threshold;